 Once you lock in a rate, the lender will guarantee that rate to you for a set period of time — they typically require that you close within 30 to 60 days.
 Note that you will usually pay a fee to lock down a rate.

 It’s important to know that a rate lock doesn’t guarantee that you’ll still qualify for the same rate when you close.
 For example, if you face issues with your income verification or credit, or if your home appraisal hits a snag, the rate may be adjusted.

 One downside to a rate lock is the possibility of rates going down.
 If that happens, you’re likely stuck with the original higher rate that you locked in.
 If you are concerned about that possibility, consider adding a float-down provision to your rate lock.
 This will allow you to adjust your rate should the rates go down.

 There are many factors that influence the mortgage interest rate you’re offered.
 Some are factors you bring to the table like your credit score and the size of your down payment, while offers are based on the individual lenders.
-It makes sense to do some comparative shopping and get offers from at least a few lenders to get the best rates.
+It makes sense to do some comparative shopping and get offers from at least a few lenders to get your best rates.